She was trying to think.

 “But Matthieu is patient.
 And so, by using his charms, his magics, his cleverness and his vernacular she could not help but fall in love with him.
 And when she did, in a gasp, she turned into diamond; all according to his plan, his plan to steal her magic.

 “But,” said Brute, looking disgruntled and angry, stopping himself.
 His already angry brow suddenly became more intense.“But the queen of the fairies was watching over your mother.
-And when Aurore fell into pieces, she shattered her to protect her from falling into his clutches.
+And when Aurore turned into diamond, she shattered her to protect her from falling into his clutches.

 “Yet, fortunately, I was lucky enough to have claimed Aurore’s heart.
 Even now, Matthieu looks all across the kingdom for me.”